WICG/turtledove/FLEDGE.md

 }
 ```

 Indicating whether the origin in the path has permissions to join and/or leave interest groups owned by the domain the request is sent to.
 Missing permissions are assumed to be false.
+Since calling `navigator.joinAdInterestGroup()` with a duration of 0 effectively leaves an interest group, `joinAdInterestGroup: true` also allows an origin to call navigator.leaveAdInterestGroup(), even if `leaveadInterestGroup` is missing or is set to false.

 Since joining or leaving a group may depend on a network request, browsers may delay these requests, or run them out of order.
 Each frame must, however, run all pending joins and leaves for a single owner in the order in which they were made.
 Same-origin operations should be applied immediately.
 When a page or frame is navigated, the browser should make a best-effort attempt to complete pending join and leave operations that are blocked on a network fetch, but may choose to drop them if there are more than 20 for a single top-level frame.
 This is intended to allow joining or leaving a cross-origin interest group at the same time as starting a navigation in response to a user gesture, though previous join/leave calls may still cause such an operation to be dropped.